lyndsysimon/gab/README.md

 ## Usage

 The API is exposed as a single `Gab` object, which must be initialized with an authorized JWT.
+This is a token that is set as "HttpOnly", so it's generally not visible and queryable through JavaScript.
+You can display that token either with an extension to display cookies or retrieve it from the requests as they are logged by your browser's debugging tools.

 ```javascript
 var Gab = require('gab.ai').Gab;